GeoNode/documentation/advanced/contrib/subsites/index.rst

 - homepage

-To register a new URL, is enough to modify the ``subsites/urls.py``.
-Follow an example of URL:
+To register a new URL is enough to modify the ``subsites/urls.py``.
+Follow an example of a URL:

 .. code-block:: python